Active Substance: enzalutamide

 How does Xtandi work?

 The active substance in Xtandi, enzalutamide, works by blocking the action of the male hormone testosterone and other male hormones known as androgens.
-Enzalutamide does this by blocking the receptors to which these hormones attach and preventing them from responding.
-Because prostate cancer needs testosterone and other male hormones to survive and grow, by blocking these hormones, enzalutamide slows down the growth of the prostate cancer.
+Enzalutamide does this by blocking the receptors to which these hormones attach.
+Because prostate cancer needs testosterone and other male hormones to survive and grow, by blocking the effects of these hormones, enzalutamide slows down the growth of the prostate cancer.

 What benefits of Xtandi have been shown in studies?